Myth: Older Water Heaters Don’t Meet Safety Standards

 Myth #8: If your hot water tank is old, it won’t meet current standards.

 This may be part myth and part truth.
 Here are some important considerations when determining if your water heater options and seeing if what you have meets current standards and codes:

 1. Was your water heater installed by a licensed plumber?
 It can be tempting to cut costs by having a handyman install your water heater, however the majority of unlicensed installers will not be aware of gas and electrical safety codes as they relate to water heater installations.

 2. Is your water heater more than 10 years old?
 The CSA frequently updates their water heater efficiency requirements, which may mean that your old water heater does not meet the efficiency requirement anymore.
+If you’re looking into the benefits of commercial water heater sales, this is something you’ll need to consider.
 Municipalities also update their bylaws which often includes requirements for water heater installations, such as the addition of earthquake straps to your hot water heater.
+If you can avoid getting a water heater over 10 years old, definitely do so!

 Did you know: Some insurance companies offer discounted home insurance if your water heater has safety straps.